jbock-java/zerobuilder/values.md

 }
 ````

-Alternatively, `nullPolicy` can be specified for each individual step:
+Additionaly, `nullPolicy` can be specified for each individual step:

 ````java
 @Goal(nullPolicy = NullPolicy.REJECT)